Trees in Hiroshima

 11 Kurogane Holly

-11. Kurogane Holly (Ilex Rotunda) 21 Motomachi, Naka-ku, Hiroshima-shi
+11. Kurogane Holly (Ilex rotunda) 21 Motomachi, Naka-ku, Hiroshima-shi

 21 Motomachi, Naka-ku, Hiroshima-shi

-Specie(s): Ilex Rotunda
+Specie(s): Ilex rotunda

 Distance from the hypocenter: 910m